Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 \subsection{Ablation Studies}

 To better understand the contribution of various components of our method, we performed three sets of ablation studies.
-These were conducted over the three realistic Mumford cities (1, 2, and 3) and over eleven $\alpha$ values evenly spaced over the range $[0, 1]$ in increments of 0.1.
+These were conducted over the three largest Mumford cities (1, 2, and 3), and over the same range of $\alpha$ values as in \autoref{subsec:baseline}.